silnrsi/unicode-resources/Tfng/documentation/source/utn_Tfng.md

 title: Representing Tifinagh in Unicode - Unicode Technical Note (proposed draft)
 ---

-_Lorna Evans, SIL International (27-Mar-2024)_
+_Lorna Evans, SIL International (30-May-2024)_

 _This is a work in progress.
-Additional information is most welcome._
+Additional information on language usage is most welcome._

 - <a href="#intro">Introduction</a>